Polychlorinated Biphenyls (PCBs)

 For all applicable structures, applicants applying for a demolition permit must sample these four priority building materials for PCBs before demolition:

 4) rubber window seals/gaskets

 Application materials for a demolition permit (including forms, instructions related to the new program to manage PCBs, and a sampling protocol) are provided below.

 (required for all demolition permit applicants)

-PCBs Screening Assessment - Part 2 (required if structures are applicable)
+PCBs Screening Assessment Part 2 (PDF) (required if structures are applicable)

 BASMAA PCBs Sampling Protocol